How do I set up a video or audio assignment using Media Gallery?

 Provide instructions to students.

-Students can upload files by following the steps in How do I upload a video or audio file to Media Gallery?
+Students can upload files directly to Media Gallery by following the steps in How do I upload a video or audio file to Media Gallery?

 As Media Gallery is a repository for all of a site's video and audio files, it does not include a specific location to give students assignment instructions.
 You might post your instructions in another tool in your site, such as Assignments, Announcements, Syllabus, or a page in Lessons.